 Most open source software projects use names that don’t tell much–if anything–about what the project aims to make possible.
 Perhaps one of the best examples is the Mono-based desktop search project known as “Beagle.”
 One can only defend the most esoteric relevance between the word “beagle” and the concept of desktop search. (“The H.M.S.
 Beagle went on a voyage of discovery,” or “Beagles are scent hounds, good for sniffing things out” are both statements that both seem to be a reach.)
 There’s nothing that functionally implicit about the name.
 Dozens of similar open source project naming examples exits.
 From what I have seen, non-descript project names are good for an open source project.

 Let’s consider.
 Any name that implied or described well a particular project’s functionality goals would also intellectually constrain the project’s possibilities.
 If Beagle had been named something like “Desktop File Search”—or, more playfully, “File Ferret”–would its other extremely important search capabilities–such as indexing your email, photo meta tags, and instant message logs–have gotten passed over or been much delayed?
-I conjecture that using the esoteric name “Beagle” allowed developers to freely explore and the project’s capabilities to prosper.
+I submit that using the esoteric name “Beagle” allowed developers to freely explore and the project’s capabilities to prosper.

 To those who work in proprietary software development, the strategy of using of inspecific names is very familiar.
 Developers and product managers have long been used code names at the outset of a next-version development cycle.
 Microsoft used “Chicago” for Windows95.
 NetWare 5 was known as “Moab” until late in its development.
 You could rattle off other examples at length (a possibly enjoyable nostalgic excercise, but we’ll continue).
 The point is that there are advantages to using non-descript project.